ubersejanus/celebrant-website/_services/where-to-start.md

 title: "Where to Start"
 date: 2024-04-27
 weight: 6
+permalink: "/data/getting-started"
 ---

-A simple guide of the steps that lead from "Yes!" to "I do" (and beyond)
+A simple guide of the steps that lead from "Yes!" to "I do"

 ![image of preparation](/images/preparation.jpg)